 One big exception to the above rules involves health insurance premiums paid by self-employed people.
 You can write those off as adjustments to income even if you don't itemize your deductions.
 The adjustment to income cannot exceed what you earned, though.

-Self-employed people can deduct health insurance premiums directly on Form 1040 (Line 29 on returns for the 2014 tax year).
+Self-employed people can deduct health insurance premiums directly on Form 1040 (Line 29 on returns).
 You deduct all other qualified medical expenses on Schedule A, Line 1.

 How to maximize your health care deductions

-You obviously can't control when you get sick, but TurboTax's Greene-Lewis says Americans who are close to meeting the annual AGI threshold should "bunch up" procedures to maximize any deductibility.
+You obviously can't control when you get sick, but Americans who are close to meeting the annual AGI threshold should "bunch up" procedures to maximize any deductibility.

 For instance, if one family member has a major illness in a given year and rings up big hospital bills, everyone else in the family should get any needed dental work, prescription eyeglasses, etc., during the same year in order to boost the available tax break.

 You don't need to attach receipts to your 1040, but it's a good idea to keep them for three years after filing your return just in case the IRS audits you.